Social media, technology changing retailing, finance expert says

 Fluctuations in commodity prices also are affecting the retail chain, Feinberg said.

 "Since cotton is such a major component in much of our clothing, its cost can obviously have a significant effect on the apparel segment of retail.
 The question is who bears the cost.
 In order to maintain price in this highly price-conscience market, retailers face considerable pressure from consumers and suppliers face pressure by retailers.
 Everyone in the chain is being squeezed," he said.

 Private equity firms continue to maintain an interest in the retail sector, whether it's the ability to expand an existing concept or rebuild a franchise, he added.

 "If a private equity firm finds the right concept, it can realize considerable growth due to the scalability factor, greater than in most other industries.
-The other opportunity is finding situations where companies may have been managed incorrectly and could potentially be revitalized by a change in strategy," said Feinburg.
+The other opportunity is finding situations where companies may have been managed incorrectly and could potentially be revitalized by a change in strategy," Feinberg said.